 - Women had an honored place as nuturers and civilizers of men.

-- No era that perhaps came close to idolizing the Blessed Virgin Mary could be said to truly denigrate women.
+- No era that gave such veneration to the Blessed Virgin Mary could be said to truly denigrate women.

 But Jarrett also points out that women often got blamed for the Fall of mankind in general.
 And many saw women as quicker to do evil than men — Sanchetti, quoted above, admired feminine intelligence but thought they used this intelligence to work more evil than men.